George H. W. Bush: 41st President: President During Desert Storm

 After he left office, he split his time between Texas and Maine, volunteered at his church, and sat on the board of a hospital.
-In 1997, the George Bush Presidential Library and Museum was dedicated in his honor on the west campus of Texas A&M University in College Station, Texas.
+In 1997, the George Bush Presidential Library and Museum were dedicated in his honor on the west campus of Texas A&M University in College Station, Texas.
 They hold the private papers and official documents from his career as President.
-He is still alive today.
+He died at 94 near the end of 2018.

 - One of only two elected vice-presidents who then became elected presidents.

 - He is the second President who was the father of another President.

 - During World War II, he was awarded three Air Medals as well as the Distinguished Flying Cross, while serving in the Navy after flying 58 combat missions.

 - His first stint as President of the United States was for eight hours while President Reagan had surgery on July 13, 1985.

 - He celebrated his 75th, 80th, 85th, and 90th birthday by skydiving.